Certificate of Graduate Study in Social Policy Analysis

 For more information, please contact:

 Students must take four courses (12 credits) from among the following courses in the graduate programs at the Muskie School.
-If students have not previously completed an introductory-level microeconomics course (or equivalent), at the undergraduate or graduate level, they will be required to complete PPM 611 Economics and Public Policy as part of the certificate.
+If students have not previously completed an introductory-level microeconomics course (or equivalent), at the undergraduate or graduate level, they will be required to complete an undergraduate microeconomics course or PPM 611 Economics and Public Policy as part of the certificate.

 Required Courses (6 credits)